laurenashpole/inner-image-zoom/packages/vanilla/README.md

 ## Issues

-Please submit issues or requests [here](https://github.com/laurenashpole/inner-image-zoom/issues) and make sure to use the `vanilla` label.
+Please submit bugs or requests on the [GitHub issues page](https://github.com/laurenashpole/inner-image-zoom/issues) and make sure to use the `vanilla` label.

 ## License